YAJÉ HAO - Sunrise Renewal Ceremony

 It is Secoya tradition to cleanse the body before partaking in a Yajé ceremony.
 Many different traditions have their own way of cleansing before the ceremony, usually by drinking a purgative plant.

 One Shipibo retreat center uses a combination of two medicinal plants.
 One plant is a lily called Azucena, and the other a tree sap called Oje.
 Some ashrams will drink a very strong tea of licorice or even just copious amounts of saltwater.
 All these traditions have the same goal in mind, to cleanse the digestive tract, liver, gall bladder, and lungs.
 This essentially tones the body and gets rid of blockages so one can get to the deeper healing.
-By doing this and following a strict diet, it allows one to be more present and will assist in going deeper.
+By doing this and following a strict diet, allows one to be more present and will assist in going deeper.

 The Secoya make a watered-down version of Yajé using just the leaves of the Yajé (Ayahuasca) vine and the leaves of Yajé Oco (Diplopterys cabrerana).
 Yajé is extremely bitter and helps to cleanse the liver and regulate PH in the body.
 Most westerners, unlike most other cultures, don’t have bitter foods in their diet.